Wilson Fittipaldi Júnior: Racing career

 Wilson Fittipaldi started racing the karts that he and his brother built in Brazil in the 1960s, before moving on to Formula Vee.

-He made a brief trip to Europe in 1966 to race in Formula Three, but the opportunity fell through due to conflicts with the team he drove for in Brazil.
+Fittipaldi made a brief trip to Europe in 1966 to race in Formula Three, but the opportunity fell through due to conflicts with the team he drove for in Brazil.
 He did not return to England until 1970, following his brother's success in Formula Two.
 That year he raced a Jim Russell Driving School entered Lotus 59 in British Formula Three, beating Carlos Pace and works Lotus driver Dave Walker, among others, to a victory at a BARC Championship round at Silverstone.
 At various times during the year he was also competing with future Formula One champions Niki Lauda and James Hunt.
 Combined with some other good results, particularly in the latter part of the year, including wins in two non-championship rounds, this enabled him to move up to the European Formula Two championship for 1971.

-Here he scored several more good results racing alongside his brother for Team Bardahl-Fittipaldi in Lotus and March chassis including a podium in Hockenheim and 4th places at Rouen and Mantorp Park.
+Here he scored several more good results racing alongside his brother for Team Bardahl-Fittipaldi in Lotus and March chassis, including a podium at Hockenheim and fourth places at Rouen and Mantorp Park.
 These results were sufficient to gain him a deal with the Brabham Formula One team for the 1972 season as a pay driver.

-His Formula One career started with a podium at the 1972 Brazilian Grand Prix - however, this was a non-championship race and he would not be able to repeat the performance in the world championship.
+His Formula One career started with a podium at the 1972 Brazilian Grand Prix; however, this was a non-championship race and he was unable to repeat the performance in the world championship.
 He was a moderately competitive midfield runner for Brabham in 1972 and 1973.
-He scored no points in the 1972 championship.
-In 1973 he scored his only Formula One World Championship points with a sixth place in Buenos Aires and a fifth place in Nürburgring.
-His best qualifying results were 9th in Monaco and 10th at Mosport also in 1973.
+He scored no points in the 1972 championship, but in 1973 he scored his only Formula One World Championship points with a sixth place in Buenos Aires and a fifth place at the Nürburgring.
+His best qualifying results were ninth in Monaco and tenth at Mosport also in 1973.